gvwilson/thirdbit/src/fiction/santas/index.md

 It hummed threateningly in response.
 "You're not going anywhere until I'm sure you're not a robot yourself."

-"What!?
+"What!?"
+Finner lowered his hands a fraction.
-I'm not a robot!"
+"I'm not a robot!"

 "Uh uh uh."
 Santa Hood gestured with the gun.
-Finner's hands shot back into the air.
+Finner's hands obediently shot back into the air.
 "Better.
 I said,
 prove to me that you're not a robot.